How to declare Eligible, Non-eligible, and Capital Dividends

 4

-Dividend income on the Personal Planning page
+Dividend Income on the Personal Planning page

-Dividends will be visible on the Personal Planning page for the Client and Spouse where applicable.
 Dividends declared for other owners will only be displayed on the Corporate Planning page.

 Non-eligible and eligible dividends are grossed up by the appropriate factor for the annual Taxable Income calculation.
 Capital dividends are not taxable personally so they are not included in the client/spouse's taxable income.
 Taxable Income Details can be viewed by clicking the blue icon at the top of the Taxable Income column.

 Here is an example, showing John's Personal Planning and Taxable Income Details pages.
 All dividends are not editable here and any changes must be done on the Corporate Planning page.
-The $40k non-eligible dividend he receives in the year 2028 has been grossed up to $46k for the taxable income calculation that year.
+The $40k non-eligible dividend he receives in the year 2027 has been grossed up to $46k for the taxable income calculation that year.
 Dividend tax credits are applied when calculating the total tax owing for that year.

 Back to top